plumenetwork/contracts/plume/README.md

   2. Forces a final **zero-rate checkpoint** for each validator, guaranteeing no further accrual.
   3. Leaves all historical checkpoints intact so users can still claim previously-earned rewards.
 - Users can therefore continue to claim even after a token is no longer active.
 View/claim helpers automatically fall back to historical calculations when `isRewardToken[token] == false` but `isHistoricalRewardToken[token] == true`.
 - Administrative helpers exist to *manually* add or remove entries from the historical list (`addHistoricalRewardToken`, `removeHistoricalRewardToken`).
-These are migration-grade tools and are dangerous because removing a token that still has claimable rewards will strand user funds.
+These functions were used to migrate the contract state from v1 to v2 version.
 - The events `HistoricalRewardTokenAdded` / `HistoricalRewardTokenRemoved` capture these changes for off-chain indexers.

 #### Slashing Mechanism